syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Text color of the disabled label in SfDataForm.
+            Text color of the disabled label in dataform.
             <br/>
             <br/>
         </td>